psu13/mutable-hakyll/posts/miles-coltrane-1955-1961.md

 Miles Davis and John Coltrane played and recorded in the same group roughly between the years of 1955 and 1961.
-There were the legendary sessions for Prestige that resulted in the four "verbin'" albums (_Steamin'_, _Workin'_, _Relaxin'_, _Cookin'_) and the equally legedary period at Columbia that resulted in _Round About Midnight_, _Milestones_, _Kind of Blue_, and _Someday my Prince Will Come_.
+There were the legendary sessions for Prestige that resulted in the four "verbin'" albums (_Steamin'_, _Workin'_, _Relaxin'_, _Cookin'_) and the equally legendary period at Columbia that resulted in _Round About Midnight_, _Milestones_, _Kind of Blue_, and _Someday my Prince Will Come_.

 Here is a maybe complete list of sessions that I grabbed off the Internet.
 I also threw in